Adamant Research Report.

 Even with economic superiority and considerable wealth, a person is not inclined to resist the prevailing state of things without having reliable strategies for defending and retreating.

-No wonder the netherlands revolutionlasted 80 years - longer than any other uprising in those days.
-Sea creeps were indestructible on the water.
-In 1573, the Dutch successfully defended Alkmaar from a siege, flooding nearby fields and cutting the supply line critical for the Spaniards.
-A year later, the same tactics saved the education center, the city of Leiden.
-Dutch water line - chain fortified villageslocated in direct line of sight from each other- defended the country's cultural and economic center located in the west of the Netherlands: the surrounding fields could be flooded in a few hours.
-And due to access to the North Sea and the developed fleet, there was always a backup option - emigration to the British Isles or, already in the 17th century, to the New World.
+It is not surprising that the Dutch Revolutionlasted 80 years - longer than any other uprising at that time.
+Sea gueuzes were indestructible on the water.
+In 1573, the Dutch successfully defended Alkmaar from siege.floodingnearby fields and cutting off a critical supply line for the Spanish.
+A year later, the same tactics saved the center of education, the city of Leiden.
+Dutch water line - chainfortified villages, located in direct visibility from each other- protected the cultural and economic center of the country located in the west of the Netherlands: the surrounding fields could be flooded in a few hours.
+And due to access to the North Sea and a developed fleet, there was always a backup option -emigrationto the British Isles or, already in the 17th century, to the New World.

 "The Removal of the Siege of Leiden", 1574 (fragment).
 The flooding of the fields through the destruction of the dams caused great damage, but weakened the Spanish army and allowed the Dutch flotilla to reach the city.

-In the 21st century, the safety of people calling into question the economic status quo is responsible cryptography.
+In the 21st century, the safety of people who question the economic status quo is the responsibility ofcryptography.
 Cryptographic technologies provideprivacy and protect against confiscation of assets.
 Encryption is common today.
 For example, HTTPS usage on the World Wide Web has grown from 13% in 2014 to 77% in 2018.
 But this is not enough if the service provider can be compromised.
 Therefore, we are seeing an increase in interest in digital sovereignty: millennials use Bitcoin and are interested in projects such as VPN, Blockstack, peer-to-peer WiFi networks, Tor, Signal, Purism, U2F, PGP and so on.

 “If it takes so much to conquer other citiesthe same time as the ones that we have already conquered, we have neither the time nor the money to crush the remaining 24 rioting cities in Holland, ”- Spanish commander Don Luis de Recensence, 1574